 Depending on what groups is using it, there is some variation in this flag – in some cases, there is a circle with an inscription within it that is said to represent the seal of the Prophet Muhammad.

-Flag used by various Islamist organisations (e.g Hizb ut-Tahrir)- not with any specific group specifically.
-The writing has the shahadas, or two declarations of Muslim faith: “There is no god but God.
+Flag used by various Islamist organizations (e.g Hizb ut-Tahrir)- not with any specific group specifically.
+The writing has the shahadas, or two declarations of the Muslim faith: “There is no god but God.
 Muhammad is the Messenger of God.”